Ron254coder/roncad-webviewer-/README.md

 # RonCAD

-**RonCAD** is an Android app for architectural and engineering design.
-It enables users to draw simple shapes (rectangles, circles, and lines), view a sample design image, enter designer details, select design categories, and save/load their designs.
+**RonCAD** is an Android and ios app for architectural and engineering works.
+It enables users to draw simple shapes (rectangles, circles, and lines), view design samples, enter designer details, select design categories, and save/load their designs.The user is able to follow and subscriber to their favorite designers for future updates.It also contains the employers package @$.. which enables employers access to vast options from engineers to architects for hiring.Our app also contains the Jengapack monthly subscription @$..which can be subscribed to by designers posting thier work on our platform.Our app is built to serve the engineers and architects of today and the future.

----
+A Ron Royalty subsidiary-

 ## Features

 - Draw rectangles, circles, and lines
 - Save and load designs using internal storage (JSON)
-- Display architectural sample image
+- Display architectural & civil engineering sample image(s)
 - Input designer name and company
+- Apply for Architectural & civil engineering related jobs
+- Transact money (Rpay)
-- Choose from design categories (Residential, Commercial, etc.)
+- Choose preferable design from the designs categories (Residential, Commercial, etc.)

 ---